harvard-lts/fits/README.md

 ------------
 Download the latest official binary release from our [Downloads](http://fitstool.org/downloads) page.

 **IMPORTANT NOTE**: The code on this GitHub site is not meant for direct installation since it does NOT include the necessary fits.jar file (which is a primary build artifact of this project).
-If you want to use this GitHub site for installing FITS, you must first download (or Git clone) the code then build the project using the Ant 'release' target.
+If you want to use this GitHub site for installing FITS, you must first download (or Git clone) the code then build the project using Maven.
+(See above.)

 If this is your first time downloading FITS, create a directory for FITS, for example: